Beyond Grids: Multi-objective Bayesian Optimization With Adaptive Discretization: Adaptive -PAL algorithm

 We maintain two sets of time indices, one counting the total number of iterations, denoted by $t$, and the other counting only the evaluation rounds, denoted by $\tau$.
 The algorithm evaluates a design only in some rounds.
 For this reason, we also define the following auxiliary time variables which help us understand the chronological connection between the values of $t$ and $\tau$.
 We let $\tau_t$ represent the number of evaluations before round $t\geq 1$ and let $t_\tau$ denote the round when evaluation $\tau\geq 0$ is made, with the convention $t_0 = 0$.
 The sequence $(t_\tau)_{\tau \geq 0}$ is an increasing sequence of stopping times.
 Note that we have $\tau_{t_\tau +1} = \tau$ for each $\tau \in \mathbb{N}$.

 Iteration over individual designs may not be feasible when the cardinality of the design space is very large.
 Thus, we consider partitioning the space into regions of similar designs, i.e., two designs in $\XX$ which are at a close distance have similar outcomes in each objective.
 This is a natural property of GP-sampled functions as discussed in Remark \ref{rem:metric}.

-Since our metric space is well-behaved (see Definition \ref{wellbehaved}), there exist an $N\in \mathbb{N}$ and a sequence $(\XX_h)_{h\geq 0}$ of subsets of $\XX$ such that for each $h\geq 0$, the set $\XX_h$ contains $N^h$ nodes denoted by $x_{h,1},\ldots,x_{h,N^h}$.
-For each $i\in[N^h]$, the associated cell of node $x_{h,i}$ is denoted by $X_{h,i}$.
+Since iteration over individual designs is not possible in large spaces, we will instead iterate over `regions' of interest.
+Here, we focus on a compact subset $\mathcal{X}$ of the Euclidean space $\mathbb{R}^{m'}$ for some $m'\in\mathbb{N}$.
+However, we do this purely for simplicity of presentation.
+In Appendix, we show that our analysis holds when $\mathcal{X}$ is any general `well-behaved' metric space.\footnote{See Section \ref{sec:well_behaved} for detailed definitions.} For such a metric space, one can easily partition the design space along a tree structure, each level $h$ of which is associated with a partition of $\XX$ into $N^h$ equal-sized regions $X_{h,i}$, centered at a node $x_{h,i}$, for all $0\leq i\leq N^h$, where $N\in \mathbb{N}$.

 At each round $t\in\mathbb{N}$, the algorithm maintains a set $\SSS_t$ of \emph{undecided nodes} and a set $\PP_t$ of \emph{decided nodes}.
 For an undecided node in $\SSS_t$, its associated cell consists of designs for which we are undecided about including in the $\bs{\epsilon}$-accurate Pareto set.
 Similarly, for a decided node in $\PP_t$, its associated cell consists of designs that we decide to include in the $\bs{\epsilon}$-accurate Pareto set.
 At the beginning of round $t=1$ (initialization), we set $\SSS_1=\{x_{0,1}\}$ and $\PP_1=\emptyset$.
 Within each round $t\in\mathbb{N}$, the sets $\PP_t$ and $\SSS_t$ are updated during the discarding, $\bs{\epsilon}$-covering and refining/evaluating phases of the round; at the end of round $t$, their finalized contents are set as $\PP_{t+1}$ and $\SSS_{t+1}$, respectively, as a preparation for round $t+1$.
 For each $t\in\mathbb{N}$, the algorithm performs round $t$ as long as $\SSS_t\neq\emptyset$ at the beginning of round $t$; otherwise, it terminates and returns $\hat{\PP}=\PP_t$.